-ENGL 321 Multi-genre Workshop - Advanced imaginative writing workshop in four genres (poetry, fiction, creative nonfiction, drama/screenplay) or in cross-genre experiment.
+ENGL 321 Advanced Topics in Creative Writing - Advanced imaginative writing workshop in four genres (poetry, fiction, creative nonfiction, drama/screenplay) or in cross-genre experiment.
 Emphasis on development of ambitious original work, revision, refinement of genre-related techniques, and critiquing.
 May be repeated once for credit.
 Prerequisites: 200 plus two literature courses, plus one genre-specific writing class: 316, 317, 318, or 319, or consent of instructor.
 Offered at least every other year.
 4 credits.
 (CS, WI)